-The newly refurbished Design and Technology workshop and CAD (computer aided design) suite features the most up-to-date workshop machinery, tools and CAM (computer aided manufacturing) equipment, including a laser cutter, 3D printer and CNC router.
+The Three-Dimensional Design workshop and CAD (Computer Aided Design) suite features the most up-to-date workshop machinery, tools and CAM (Computer Aided Manufacturing) equipment, including a laser cutter, 3D printer and CNC router.

-In Year 7, pupils receive an introduction to Design and Technology including a Health and Safety workshop induction, using timbers and polymers as the focus materials, as well as developing basic CAD/CAM skills using the laser cutter.
+In Year 7, pupils receive an introduction to Three-Dimensional Design.
+This includes a Health and Safety workshop induction, using timbers and polymers as the focus materials.
+Additionally, pupils will develop their graphic communication skills, including the use of CAD/CAM (Computer Aided Design/Manufacture), as well as subject knowledge.

 Year 8 introduces electronic textiles (e-textiles) and user-centred design.
-Pupils will develop their design communication skills, such as isometric and CAD drawings.
+Pupils will continue to develop their subject knowledge through the use of individual and group-led projects.

 Lessons in Year 9 focus on further developing pupils’ design communication skills, model making and working with metals.